Vehicle Load Safety | Travis Perkins

 What if I have an open load?

 If you have a vehicle with an open load area, such as a pickup, best practice is to put a cover over it.
-This will not only protect your goods from the elements, but will ensure any loose parts won’t come off during transit causing an accident.
+This will not only protect your building materials from the elements, but will ensure any loose parts won’t come off during transit causing an accident.

 Disclaimer: The information contained on this page is intended as an overall introduction and is not intended as specific advice from a qualified professional.
 Travis Perkins aims to avoid, but accepts no liability, in the case that any information stated is out of date.